-From a criminal law perspective, there are 10 bribery related crimes stipulated in the Criminal Law, which, generally speaking, forbids the act of offering a bribe to any state functionary and non-state functionary, and receiving such bribe.
+From a criminal law perspective, there are 11 bribery related crimes stipulated in the Criminal Law, which, generally speaking, forbids the act of offering a bribe to any state functionary and non-state functionary, and receiving such bribe.
 For example, any state functionary who, by taking advantage of his position, extorts money or property from another person, or illegally accepts another person's money or goods in return for securing benefits for the person, would be guilty of accepting bribes.

 4. Does the law distinguish between bribery of a public official and bribery of private persons?
 If so, how is 'public official' defined?
+Is a distinction made between a public official and a foreign public official?
 Are there different definitions for bribery of a public official and bribery of a private person?

 Yes.
-The law distinguishes between the bribery of a public official and that of private persons.
+The law distinguishes between the bribery of a

+public official and that of private persons.
 There is a specific term for public official in China, which is "state functionary", which refers to anyone who performs public service in state organs, state-owned enterprises and institutions, and the other persons who perform public service according to law.
+The Criminal Law clearly distinguishes between state functionaries and foreign public officials, offering bribes to whom constitutes different criminal charges with different penalties.
+Offering bribes to a state functionary could be subject to up to life imprisonment, and a fine or confiscation of property, while offering bribes to foreign public officials could be subject to up to 10 years in prison and a fine.
 The Criminal Law sets up a clear division between the bribery of a state functionary and the bribery of a private person, and also provides for different crimes depending on the involvement of the duty, or influence of the state functionary.
-For example, offering bribes to an executive in a private entity would be convicted of the crime of offering bribes to a non-state functionary, and subject to criminal liabilities ranging from criminal detention to imprisonment of up to 10 years, with a monetary penalty when the involved amount is huge.
-As for the act of offering bribes to a state functionary, it would constitute the crime of offering bribes to a state functionary, and subject to criminal liabilities of up to life-time imprisonment, along with confiscation of property.
+For example, offering bribes to an executive in a private entity would be convicted of the crime of offering bribes to a non-state functionary, and subject to criminal liabilities ranging from criminal detention to imprisonment of up to 10 years, with a monetary penalty when the involved amount is huge, differing from criminal penalties for the crime of offering bribes to a state functionary.